 - You can Whatsapp or Call us at 8077146567, 9897770643 for clearing all your doubts and queries related to your Rishikesh Rafting trip.

 - We will be happy to let you know the full itinerary for your Rafting trip.

-- You have to provide “Name” and “Age” of all the person who is coming with you for this activity.
+- You have to provide “Name” and “Age” of all the people who are coming with you for this activity.

 - For booking confirmation, half of the final amount has to be paid in advance.